 The fact that a person killed was a member of any particular Palestinian organization does not, in and of itself, prove that he took part in the hostilities or that he lost the protection given him as a civilian.
 Only persons who fulfilled one of the functions specified in the definition of “continuous combat function” is deemed to have taken part in hostilities.

 The information on Palestinian fatalities is based on B'Tselem's investigation into the circumstances of the death in each case.
-As part of the investigation, B'Tselem collects eyewitness testimony; gathers medical documents and photographs; and cross-checks its information with IDF Spokesperson announcements, information appearing on websites and blogs of armed Palestinian organizations, information gathered by Palestinian and international human rights organizations, and media reports.
+As part each investigation, B'Tselem collects official documents (copies of identification documents, death certificates and medical records) and also compiles a report on the basis of information provided by witnesses and relatives.
+B’Tselem cross-checks its information with IDF Spokesperson announcements, information posted on websites and blogs of Palestinian armed groups, information gathered by Palestinian and international human rights organizations, and media reports.
+In some instances, the investigation includes detailed eyewitness accounts, relevant video footage or photos, or other additional information.

 B'Tselem emphasizes that publication of the name of a person among the list of fatalities or mention that the person was a civilian or, alternatively, was killed while taking part in hostilities does not indicate that the agent causing the death violated the law and does not prove this person's innocence.
 No legal or ethical conclusion be drawn from such publication.
 However, in every case in which a civilian not taking part in hostilities is killed, the security forces bear an obligation to conduct an independent and effective investigation of the circumstances of the killing in order to verify that the security forces acted lawfully.
 If it is found that they acted in breach of the law, measures must be taken against them in accordance with the severity of the act.
 Toward this end, B'Tselem provides the relevant authorities with all the information in its possession.